QuSTaR/kaleidoscope/docs/index.rst

 Kaleidoscope
 ############

-Kaleidoscope is a visualization package for the `Qiskit <https://qiskit.org/>`_ quantum computing framework.
+Kaleidoscope is a visualization package for the `Qiskit <https://qiskit.org/>`_ quantum computing framework that focuses on interactivity.

+Kaleidoscope is released under the Apache 2 license.
+Kaleidoscope is not an official IBM product.

 .. toctree::